-- intentions for future growth and its effect on financial operations; - expectations regarding the future of the Canadian automotive retail industry;
+intentions for future growth and its effect on financial operations;

-- management's expected usage of GAAP and non-GAAP financial measures; - expectations of reduced supply of offlease vehicles in the future; - expectations that an extended manufacturer's warranty will increase our potential to retain pre-owned vehicle purchasers as future parts and service customers; - intentions to improve our used vehicle trade-in valuation process; - expectations to improve used inventory turnover; - relocating certain dealerships may provide growth and the timing and cost of relocations; - intentions surrounding our incentive and compensation plans; - future focus of marketing efforts; - expectations of the effect of current credit conditions on our future operations; - expectations that a higher percentage of all repair work will be performed at dealerships; - expectations on the retention of long-term customers; - anticipation that lease options will be exercised for dealership land and buildings; - statements regarding the acquisition of franchises in which we currently do not have a relationship; - statements regarding the amount of time it takes for acquisitions and Open Points to achieve normalized performance; - statements regarding our competitive strengths and their effect on operations in the future; - expectations that our supply of vehicles will meet the demand in our markets; - statements regarding the timing, cost, and structure of dealership acquisitions; - statements regarding the timing of Open Point franchises commencing operations, estimated construction costs, and sales targets; - the impact of and estimates related to dealership real estate relocations and purchases and its impact on liquidity, financial performance and the Company's capital requirements;
+- expectations regarding the future of the Canadian and U.S. automotive retail industry; - expectations that an extended manufacturer's warranty will increase our potential to retain pre-owned vehicle purchasers as future parts and service customers: - intentions to improve our used vehicle trade-in valuation process; - expectations to improve used inventory turnover; - intentions surrounding our incentive and compensation plans; - future focus of marketing efforts; - expectations of the effect of credit conditions on our future operations; - expectations that a higher percentage of all repair work will be performed at dealerships; - expectations on the retention of long-term customers; - anticipation that lease options will be exercised for dealership land and buildings; - statements regarding the amount of time it takes for acquisitions and Open Points to achieve normalized performance; - statements regarding our competitive strengths and their effect on operations in the future; - expectations that our supply of vehicles will meet the demand in our markets; - statements regarding the timing, cost, and structure of dealership acquisitions; - statements regarding the timing of Open Point franchises commencing operations and estimated construction costs; - the impact of and estimates related to dealership real estate relocations and purchases and its impact on liquidity, financial performance and the Company's capital requirements; - guidance with respect to the number of future acquisitions and Open Point opportunities; - targets for inventory turnover and inventory management; - potential future impact of provisions in our credit agreements;

-- guidance with respect to the number of future acquisitions and Open Point opportunities; - targets for inventory turnover and inventory management; - potential future impact of provisions in our credit agreements; - the future impact of internet and ecommerce on the Company; - anticipated compliance with governmental regulations and assumptions with respect to changes in regulations; - statements we have made regarding future dividends of the Company including the effect of acquisitions on earnings of the Company and the payment of dividends; - expectations regarding macroeconomic factors including fuel prices and interest rates; - the trend of more expansive and stricter environmental legislation and regulations is likely to continue; - statements on future environmental liabilities; - expectations regarding seasonal variations in revenues; - statements regarding S&P issuer credit rating; - expectations to incur some additional administrative and legal costs as the Company adds additional dealerships; - expectations that re-imaging will attract more customers to its dealerships; and - the impact of working capital requirements and its impact on future liquidity.
+- the future impact of internet and ecommerce on the Company; - anticipated compliance with governmental regulations and assumptions with respect to changes in regulations; - statements we have made regarding future dividends of the Company including the effect of acquisitions on earnings of the Company and the payment of dividends; - expectations regarding macroeconomic factors including fuel prices and interest rates; - the trend of more expansive and stricter environmental legislation and regulations is likely to continue; - statements on future environmental liabilities; - expectations regarding seasonal variations in revenues; - expectations to incur some additional administrative and legal costs as the Company adds additional dealerships; and; and - the impact of working capital requirements and its impact on future liquidity.